Online Learning for Any Schedule

 Can I register for an online course after the start date?

-No, you are unable to register after the start date.
+If you select a course that is a “Facilitated” course, you will not be allowed to register after the start of the course.
 Registration closes a couple of days prior to the start of the online courses, so be sure to register ahead of time.
 Registration close date information is available on the registration page for each of the online courses.
 Check back often as new opportunities will be posted frequently throughout the year.

 Will the same LTC courses be available again, after the end date?